Travel Tips for a fabulous holiday in Miami

 You cannot miss a visit to Wynwood Walls with the world’s greatest artists working in the graffiti and street art genre in Miami.
-In the area you’ll find art galleries and boutiques with creative and fun items.
-There are also walking tours and great places to eat.
+In the area, you’ll find art galleries and boutiques with creative items, walking tours on offer and great places to eat.

 If you like culture, you’ll love Museum Park.

 - The Phillip and Patricia Frost Museum of Science is the perfect place to play and learn with their hands-on demos in chemistry, physics and the natural world.
 The aquarium and the planetarium are amazing experiences.

 - Pérez Art Museum Miami (PAMM) showcases modern and contemporary international art in a beautiful setting.

 - The Miami Design District is an area dedicated to innovative fashion, design, architecture and dining.
 You will find luxury brand boutiques in a clean and contemporary architecture, outdoors within palm trees, sculptures, hammocks and water fountains.

 - Brickell City Centre (BCC) is a VIP shopping and entertainment centre with mostly luxury brands, restaurants and cinemas.
 It also has residences and the East, Miami hotel with an array of fine dining restaurants and bars with beautiful views.
 Take some time to appreciate the ‘climate ribbon;’ an architectural, artistic and technological design which allows the whole project to be environmentally sustainable.
 It creates a natural air conditioning effect in the retail area and uses rain water for irrigation and air conditioning.
 To get here, take the Metromover and get off on 8th Street station.